isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2011-04-30-post-BiblioAsia Apr 2011.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-7/issue-1/apr-2011/director-column/">Director's Column</a>

 <a style="text-decoration: none; font-weight: bold;" href="/vol-7/issue-1/apr-2011/singapore-drying-fish-nanyang-style/">Drying Fish in Singapore Art: Making Sense of the Nanyang Style</a><br>
 The act of drying fish appears in many works of the Nanyang style.
-National Art Gallery’s *Yeo Wei Wei* explores this recurring motif suggests how it can help our understanding of “Nanyang”.[(PDF)](/files/pdf/vol-7/issue-1/v7-issue1_DryingFish.pdf)
+National Art Gallery’s *Yeo Wei Wei* explores this recurring motif and suggests how it can help our understanding of “Nanyang”. [(PDF)](/files/pdf/vol-7/issue-1/v7-issue1_DryingFish.pdf)

-<a style="text-decoration: none; font-weight: bold;" href="/vol-7/issue-1/apr-2011/singapore-popular-music-1960/">Popular Music in 1960s Singapore</a><br>Research Associate *Joanna Tan* traces the growth of English popular music in 1960s Singapore and the formation of local bands.
-She outlines the impact of nation building on the music scene, and its eventual decline by the early 1970s.[(PDF)](/files/pdf/vol-7/issue-1/v7-issue1_PopularMusic.pdf)
+<a style="text-decoration: none; font-weight: bold;" href="/vol-7/issue-1/apr-2011/singapore-popular-music-1960/">Popular Music in 1960s Singapore</a><br>*Joanna Tan* traces the growth of English popular music in 1960s Singapore and the formation of local bands.
+She outlines the impact of nation-building on the music scene, and its eventual decline by the early 1970s. [(PDF)](/files/pdf/vol-7/issue-1/v7-issue1_PopularMusic.pdf)

 <a style="text-decoration: none; font-weight: bold;" href="/vol-7/issue-1/apr-2011/boo-junfeng-undiscovered-space/">Undiscovered Spaces: An Interview With Boo Junfeng</a><br>Research Associate *Jennifer Lew* interviews *Sandcastles* director Boo Junfeng about history, the National Library and the research process behind the making of *Sandcastle*.[(PDF)](/files/pdf/vol-7/issue-1/v7-issue1_UndiscoveredSpaces.pdf)